isaacs/blog.izs.me/src/pages/2009/02/discipline/index.md

 date: 2009-03-29T20:00:00.000Z
 tags:
   - snipsblog
-  - A statement on minimalism.
+  - a statement on minimalism.
 ---
 Find the minimum valuable creation.
 Entities must not be multiplied beyond necessity.